prod-dxdq/bedhed-matcha/DEPLOYMENT.md

 - Verify environment variables are set
 - Make sure backend URL in frontend is correct

+**Database connection errors:**
+- Verify `COSMOS_ENDPOINT` and `COSMOS_KEY` are correct
+- Check Azure Portal → Cosmos DB → Networking (allow access from all networks for testing)
+- Make sure database was initialized with `python init_db.py`

+**No menu items showing:**
+- Run `python init_db.py` to populate database
+- Check Cosmos DB in Azure Portal → Data Explorer to verify data exists
+- Check backend logs for database errors

 **Images not showing:**
 - Images must be in `frontend/public` folder
-- Image paths in backend should start with `/`
+- Image paths in database should start with `/`

 **API calls failing:**
 - Check CORS is enabled in backend (already done ✅)